-Cardiac fibroma, also known as cardiac fibromatosis, are benign congenital cardiac tumours that usually manifest in children.
+Cardiac fibromas, also known as cardiac fibromatosis, are benign congenital cardiac tumours that usually manifest in children.

-Cardiac fibroma is a tumour that primarily affects children (most cases is detected in infants or in utero) with a ratio of 4:1 compared with adults 5.
-They are the second most common benign primary cardiac tumour in children after cardiac rhabdomyoma and second most frequent fetal cardiac tumour 2.
+Cardiac fibromas are tumours that primarily affect children (most cases are detected in infants or in utero) with a ratio of 4:1 compared with adults 5.
+They are the second most common benign primary cardiac tumor in children after cardiac rhabdomyoma and second most frequent fetal cardiac tumor 2.

-Cardiac fibromas represent a collection of fibroblasts interspersed among large amounts of collagen (some authors believe that this tumour is a hamartoma rather than a neoplasm).
+Cardiac fibromas represent a collection of fibroblasts interspersed among large amounts of collagen (some authors believe that this tumor is a hamartoma rather than a neoplasm).

 There is an increased prevalence of cardiac fibromas in Gorlin syndrome.

 On CT, cardiac fibromas are homogeneous soft-tissue masses that are usually sharply marginated, but also can be infiltrative.
 Dystrophic calcification is seen in approximately 25% of cases 5.
 These lesions may enhance homogeneously or heterogeneously after administration of contrast.

-Due to their dense, fibrous nature, the tumours are usually homogeneous and hypointense on T2-weighted MR images and isointense relative to muscle on T1-weighted images.
+Due to their dense, fibrous nature, the tumours are usually hypointense on T2-weighted MR images and isointense relative to muscle on T1-weighted images.
 They are usually homogeneous unless there are calcifications, which may be seen as patchy hypointense foci within the lesion.
 Because of their avascularity, they often demonstrate little or no enhancement during the early phases after administration of intravenous contrast; but may exhibit delayed hyperenhancement 7-10 minutes later since they have large extracellular space component.

 - 1. Araoz PA, Mulvagh SL, Tazelaar HD et-al. CT and MR imaging of benign primary cardiac neoplasms with echocardiographic correlation.
 Radiographics.
 20 (5): 1303-19.
 Radiographics (full text) - Pubmed citation